amamiya-yuuko-1225/OS-lab1-group22/docs/report.md

 However, we still chose the more challenging way to solve this problem, and we did it.

+### 3.4 How to design the recursion?
+Parent calls `fork ()`or child calls `fork()`?

+In our implementation, we chose to let child processes fork their child process.

+Take `pgm 1 | pgm 2 ` for example, we have `shell -> pgm2 -> pgm1`.
+For all commands, only the last program is the child of shell.

+However, if we let parent processes fork again, all programs in a single command will be children of shell.

+This difference makes orphan and zombie treatment a little bit tricky.

+To avoid zombies, we just have to set `SIGCHILD` handler for all parents.
+If parents fork, we only need to set this handler to shell.
+However, in our implementation, all processes should be set this handler.

+For orphan treatment, if parents fork, we only care about shell exiting before all its children.
+However, in our implementation, take  `pgm 1 | pgm 2 ` for example, we have `shell -> pgm2 -> pgm1`.
+When `pgm 2` is killed,  we have several conditions:

+1. If the command is running in background, `pgm 1` will be killed before exiting shell since it is in the `bg_proc` list, though it will temporarily become an orphan.

+2. If the command is running in foreground, and `pgm 2` is killed by some signal like `SIGINT`, then as its child, `pgm 1` will be killed too.
+3. If the command is running in foreground, and `pgm 2` is killed by `kill()`, then `pgm 1` will become an orphan, and since it is not in the `bg_proc` list, it will remain alive even if shell is exited.

+For condition 3, we still have problems about it.

 ## 4. Potential Improvements

+1. As mentioned in section 3.4, the extreme condition 3 make cause orphan exist after the shell is exited.
+We can change our way of recursion, or refactor it to iterative fashion.
-1. Inbuilt command `exit` should work in the same way as `EOF handler` (it is easy to fix, but we are close to the deadline, unfortunately).
+2. Inbuilt command `exit` should work in the same way as `EOF handler` (it is easy to fix, but we are close to the deadline, unfortunately).
-2. Implement `nonhup` feature to leave background processes alive when exiting shell.
+3. Implement `nonhup` feature to leave background processes alive when exiting shell.
-3. Implement other fancy features in modern shell, such as font and color customization, automatic command completion, git status presentation, etc.
+4. Implement other fancy features in modern shell, such as font and color customization, automatic command completion, git status presentation, etc.
-4. Improve the code structure, do some decoupling, and make the comments more professional.
+5. Improve the code structure, do some decoupling, and make the comments more professional.

 ## 5. Discussion and Feedback
 1. Maybe change tests near the deadline is a little bit scary.